dalygbarron/tabitha/README.md

 the frames into a single image file.
 It can either operate on a single scene within the file, or it can operate on all of them.
 The final outputs are named after the scenes that they are renders of.

+## Installation
+Just get tabitha.py on your path somewhere, or reference it directly if you want.
+I guess you could add an alias too if you like.
+The only part you actually need is tabitha.py.

 ## Examples
 You wanna render all scenes in the file to the current directory: